The Priest from Kirchfeld (1955 film): Plot

 Anna is always more and more courted by the village smith Michl Ambacher.
-The girl, however, gives him a discharge.
+The girl, however, rejects him.
 She never wants to marry, but always stay in the parsonage.
 One day, she reveals to her boss that she is the mother of a little boy.
 He was in a neighboring place in nursing.
 His father had not been able to marry her because he died before all the documents were together.
 She had only applied for a position in Kirchfeld in order to be near her son.

 One day Karli Stricker disappeared.
 His mother had left the news that he would never return.
 When he is found after a few days, the pastor is plagued by the bad conscience.
-Now he resists the prohibition of the church authorities and secretly distrusts the boy's mother with the railwayman.
-Someone in the village got wind of it and makes sure that the news spreads into wind cables.
+Now he resists the prohibition of the church authorities and secretly marries the boy's mother with the railwayman.
+Someone in the village gets wind of it and makes sure that the news spreads quickly.
 To the parishioner, he was together with Anna with her son and then went to a concert with her in the city.
 They missed the last train and had to spend the night in the waiting room.
 When they return to Kirchfeld in the morning, they are watched by the innkeeper Riedl, whereupon he spreads the rumor, the priest had a relationship with his employees.
 Gradually more and more villagers turn away from the priest.
-When Anna realizes what the priest is at stake, she agrees to marry the village smith, although she does not feel love for him.
-To the priest's attempt to expel her plan, the girl meets with the demand that he may give up his priesthood to enter into marriage with her.
+When Anna realizes what is at stake for the priest, she agrees to marry the village smith, although she does not feel love for him.
+To the priest's attempt to dissuade her from her plan, the girl meets with the demand that he may give up his priesthood to enter into marriage with her.
 For this, however, Father Heller can not make up his mind.
 His last official address in Kirchfeld is Anna's marriage with Michl Ambacher.
 Then he is transferred to another community.